ConstantinoSchillebeeckx/cherrymx-eagle/README.md

 cherrymx-eagle
 ==============

+**Fork**: this fork includes "symmetric" footprints for switches which allows use on both sides of a PCB.
+This is especially useful in cases of a split design that uses symmetric PCBs.

 ![cherry MX eagle library](library.png?raw=true)

 #### a basic eagle library for cherry mx keyswitches

 I created this repository for this eagle library after recieving a number of messages from people who found mention of it in google results and inquired to me for a copy.
 I'm happy (even eager) to share my work with others who can make use of it.

-*Update*: this fork includes "symmetric" footprints for switches which allows use on both sides of a PCB.
-This is especially useful in cases of a split design that uses symmetric PCBs.

 *Update*: As of January 2014 the library has been verified to work on an actual PCB.
 Specifically, it has been tested with MX1A-11NW switches.
 You will definitely want a part ending in "W" ("With pins") if the switches will be PCB mounted.
 (Thanks [daveho](https://github.com/daveho)!)